 - The Code is explicitly used in decision making concerning the profession

-- The Code is actively supported and role modelled from the top
+- The Code is actively supported and role modeled from the top

 We see a Code of Conduct and a Code of Ethics as different protocols with two different aims and are therefore best kept separate.
 A Code of Professional Conduct sets the behavioural minimum required for a profession.
 It is often considered a legal document and members may be asked to ‘sign up’ to its standards in order to maintain membership.
 The Code of Professional Conduct is designed to protect the integrity of the profession and is a behavioural based document often containing specific examples of behaviour that members can or cannot engage in.